Thursday, March 20, 2025

 By Anthony Caruso III | Publisher

-Randy Meyer Racing Top Alcohol Dragster pilot Megan Lingner (Meyer) has competed in her last race in the category.
+Randy Meyer Racing Top Alcohol Dragster pilot Megan Lingner (Meyer) competed in her last race in the category.
 Lingner previously announced that she would step away at the end of the season.

 “It was a full circle moment for me getting to race Joey in my final run of my career, being able to race against the guy that has been the Champ almost the entire time I have been racing in Top Alcohol Dragster just goes to show how much progress my team has made over the past couple of years, all the hard work and time and money that they’ve put into this car.
-I just have so much gratitude for every single person on here, I’m grateful for all the supporters and the people that have become some of my closest friends through racing, and I am especially grateful for my haters, thank you for making me step up my game, thank you for making me better, stronger, faster. 💪”
+I just have so much gratitude for every single person on here, I’m grateful for all the supporters and the people who have become some of my closest friends through racing, and I am especially grateful for my haters, thank you for making me step up my game, thank you for making me better, stronger, faster. 💪”

 If she did compete in her final race at the 20th annual Dodge NHRA Finals presented by Pennzoil, she went out on top in her first-ever race at The Strip at Las Vegas Motor Speedway in Las Vegas, Nevada.
 She defeated Joey Severance in the final round of the Top Alcohol Dragster race.